Coherence-Anchored Structural Model of Nucleons

 Conventional QCD invokes quarks, gluons and the Higgs.

-PBG shows that a single coherence mode with three
+PBG shows that one coherence mode with three

 Observable | PBG origin |